Skip to Main Navigation | Skip to Content

 Students who are applying as a transfer student from another regionally accredited college or university must have a 2.00 cumulative GPA and 24 college level credits earned.
 Students with less than 24 credits must meet the freshman criteria.

 Departments may impose additional admission requirements for certificate programs.
-A student may not retroactively apply for admission to an undergraduate certificate program and use coursework already completed.

 Federal regulations require international students to be in a degree program.
 Admission into an undergraduate certificate program does not meet student visa requirements and students will not be issued an I-20 for certificate programs alone.
 However, they may enroll in a degree program and a certificate program concurrently.